ReDI-School/redi-js-nrw/project_ideas.md

 Your users should be able to:
 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- See all testimonials in a horizontal slider
-- Receive an error message when the newsletter sign-up form is submitted if:
+- Receive an error message when the form is submitted if:
-  - The input field is empty
+  - Any input field is empty
   - The email address is not formatted correctly

 ## 6. Job listings with filtering